About Georgia Apply to College

 Georgia Apply to College (GAC) is sponsored by Communities in Schools of Georgia, the Georgia Department of Education, the Georgia Independent College Association, the Georgia Partnership for Excellence in Education, the Georgia Student Finance Commission, the Technical College System of Georgia and the University System of Georgia, and is endorsed by the Georgia Association of Collegiate Registrars and Admissions Officers.
 GAC has the goal of providing all Georgia high school seniors with the opportunity to apply to college using GAcollege411.org, with a focus on providing assistance to first generation and underrepresented students as they navigate the college application process.

 The first Georgia Apply to College events were held at 8 high schools across Georgia in November of 2008.
-The program currently has over 200 participating high schools.
+By 2014, over 200 high schools across the state held events.
 In support of GAC, each year the Governor has issued a proclamation declaring November Georgia Apply to College Month.